‘Be prepared for more meltdowns,’ tweets Modi with smiley emojis about Congress loss

 Some social media users wondered if the prime minister’s account had been hacked.

-The people must be prepared for “many more meltdowns” of the Opposition, Prime Minister Narendra Modi said in a social media post with smiley emojis on Tuesday.
+Indians must be prepared for “many more meltdowns” of the Opposition, Prime Minister Narendra Modi said in a social media post with smiley emojis on Tuesday.

-Modi was reacting to a video footage from news channel India Today in which anchor Shiv Aroor is heard listing “some of the excuses being made” for the Congress’ loss in the Assembly polls in three Hindi heartland states on Sunday.
+Modi was reacting to a video footage from news channel India Today in which anchor Shiv Aroor is heard listing “some of the excuses being made” for the Congress poor performance in the Assembly polls in three Hindi heartland states on Sunday.

-The Congress lost control of two of its states – Rajasthan and Chhattisgarh – to the Bharatiya Janata Party.
-It could also not wrest control of Madhya Pradesh from the BJP.
+The Congress lost control of two states – Rajasthan and Chhattisgarh – to the Bharatiya Janata Party.
+It failed to wrest control of Madhya Pradesh from the BJP.

 The party also won just one seat in the Mizoram elections.
 The only state where the Congress could emerge victorious was Telangana.